Undergraduate awards and funding

 Dr. Ricardo Mantilla

-Hydrologic modeling, flood forecasting, flood frequency estimation, self-similarity in river networks, hydroinformatics, and data assimilation of remote sensing instruments
+Hydrologic modeling, flood forecasting, flood frequency estimation, self-similarity in river networks, hydroinformatics, data assimilation of remote sensing instruments

 Dr. Babak Mehran